Machu Picchu, part of our Cusco, Sacred Valley and Rainbow Mountain tour

 We then travel to a nearby village called Pillaray.
 We have sponsored a local school and are supporting them with our social projects.
 You can read more by clicking this link.

 You can see the school and the village.
 At the school, there is a chance to talk and interact with the kids.
-Donations to the school are welcome; don't hesitate to contact us beforehand about what materials are most helpful.
+Donations to the school are welcome; don't hesitate to contact us beforehand to discuss which materials are most helpful.

 Pachamanca lunch

-Pachamanca comes from the Quechua words “Pacha” or earth and “Manka” or pot.
-There are regional variations on how it is cooked and occasionally with ingredients.
+Pachamanca comes from the Quechua words “Pacha,” meaning earth, and “Manka,” meaning pot.
+There are regional variations in how it is cooked and, occasionally, in the ingredients.

 Moray ruins

 Bellies full, next on our itinerary is a visit to Moray (3,500m/11,500ft).
-Moray is an unusual and spectacular set of ruins; concentric circles that are thought to have made up an Inca agricultural laboratory.
+Moray is an unusual and spectacular set of ruins: concentric circles thought to have formed an Inca agricultural laboratory.
 Some of the terraced circular depressions are 30m/98ft deep, creating a wide variety of temperatures within them.

 Centro de Textiles Tradicionales del Cusco

-In Chinchero, we visit the women's weaving cooperative and watch a local weavers' demonstration.
+In Chinchero, we visit the women's weaving cooperative and watch a local weaver's demonstration.
 They use traditional Inca techniques for dyeing fabric and for weaving traditional patterns.
-The local community has used its internationally-renown weaving skills to regenerate the village.
+The local community has used its internationally-renowned weaving skills to regenerate the village.

 There is time to browse in the shop, where the items you've seen being made are sold.
 This is a great place to get souvenirs, from Inca-style purses, colorful tablecloths, wall hangings, and many more exquisitely patterned artisanal goods.